Halphen's transform and middle convolution: Examples

 This list gives rise to the following list of Lam\'e equations via Corollary~\ref{Mu} a) and the relations between the coefficients of the Heun equation and the Lam\'e equation given there: (Note that $p(x)$ changes to $4p(x)$.)

 Thus we get the following table of geometric Lam\'e equations:

 \begin{tab}

-The entry $(1,e);(x)$ in the second column refers to the Lam\'e equation $(x)$ with arithmetic monodromy group of signature $(1,e)$ given in \cite[p.
+The entry $(1,e);(\cdot)$ in the second column refers to the Lam\'e equation $(\cdot)$ with arithmetic monodromy group of signature $(1,e)$ given in \cite[p.
 23]{Chud1383}. \end{tab}

-\begin{rem} \begin{enumerate} \item It is mentioned in \cite[Section 3]{Chud1383} that for all $73$ (s. \cite{take83}) arithmetic Fuchsian subgroups $\Gamma$ of signature $(1,e)$
+\begin{rem} \begin{enumerate} \item It is mentioned in \cite[Section 3]{Chud1383} that for all $71$ (s. \cite{take83}) arithmetic Fuchsian subgroups $\Gamma$ of signature $(1,e)$

 where $\alpha$ and $\beta$ are hyperbolic elements of $\SL_2(\RR)$, there exists a corresponding Lam\'e equation, defined over $\overline{\QQ}$.
 Using numerical solutions of the (inverse) uniformization problem for the punctured tori they were computed.
-But only some of these we listed there.
+But only some of these were listed there.
 Our list of Lam\'e equations contains all those where the quaternion algebra $A$ over $k$ associated to the arithmetic Fuchsian group is a quaternion algebra $A$ over $\QQ$ (s. \cite{take83}), i.e. Nr.
-1,2,3,4, 7,8,9,10,11,12,13. \item Note that Nr.
-15 and 16 do not have an arithmetic monodromy group, since these examples do not appear in the classification of Takeuchi (s. \cite{take83}).
+1,2,3,4, 7,8,9,10,11,12,13. \item The examples 15 and 16 do not have an arithmetic monodromy group of signature $(1,e)$.
 However since